gokussjx/Bm346_OOLanguageComparison/ComparisonGuide.md

         return x < y
     })
     ```
-* Every function has a specific function type, made up of the parameter types and the return type of the function.
+* Every function has a specific **function type**, made up of the parameter types and the return type of the function.
 For example:
     ```swift
     func addTwoInts(_ a: Int, _ b: Int) -> Int {
         return a + b